jrsmith3/jrsmith3.github.io/content/DRAFT.md

 3. When you send a very private message to your spouse/significant other/child/best friend over this connection to this "Facebook", how do you know that some nefarious person isn't reading your very private messages by spoofing your Facebook page?
 4. Even if a nefarious person is not spoofing your Facebook page, how do you know that a nefarious person cannot intercept your very private message and read it as it makes its way to Facebook's server?

-The short answer is cryptography via a protocol called SSL/TLS, a.k.a. x.509.
+The short answer is cryptography via two protocols called [SSL/TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security), and [x.509](https://en.wikipedia.org/wiki/X.509).

 A good implementation of the SSL/TLS protocol takes care of #4 in the above list because traffic over an SSL/TLS connection is encrypted using a special file on the server called a certificate, or cert for short.
 Thus, a man-in-the-middle listening to data from your computer to the server sees what appears to be random nonsense.